In Memoriam - the spiritual journey of a painting

 Friday, March 18, 2016 - 12:12

-Artist Andrew White describes the spiritual journey he took as he painted and shared his epic work In Memoriam, of the Last Supper, which is now displayed at the shrine of Our Lady of Walsingham.
+Artist Andrew White describes the spiritual journey he took as he painted and shared his epic work In Memoriam, of the Last Supper, which was displayed at the shrine of Our Lady of Walsingham now hangs at Farm Street Church, Mayfair, London.
 This painting was the inspiration behind the “imaginative conversations” between the disciples which we have produced for Holy Week.

 It is January 2011.
 We sit, wracking our brains as to the most profitable way in which to promote our failing art business.

 “Why don’t you do a painting of the Last Supper?” my wife said, rather tentatively.

 ‘A bit random’, I thought.
 But after a while of mulling it over, I gradually warm to the idea.

 It would certainly be a bit ‘different’, maybe I could get an interesting angle on it; I agreed to give it a go, and set about forming the composition for my 36 inch canvas.
 Little did I know this was just the beginning of a painting that would turn our little world upside down .

 I should have guessed that something was up as very quickly the painting grew from 36 inches to over 14 feet in width.
 Yes, the figures had become life size, and a painting which I'd predicted taking only a few weeks , would take a similar number of months to finish as its width measurement!